alejandro-du/orange-pi-zero-cluster-ansible-playbooks/README.md

 # Ansible playbooks to manage Orange Pi Zero 2 clusters

-This repository contains a set of Ansible playbooks that help to set up and manage a Orange Pi Zero 2 cluster.
+This repository contains a set of Ansible playbooks that help to set up and manage an Orange Pi Zero 2 cluster.

 ## How to run?